wiml/nim-asyncmysql/README.md

 The API presented by this module is very specific to MySQL.
 A more generic async DB API would be nice.
+That API would ideally be a separate layer on top of the MySQL-specific API.

 Long packets (more than 2^24-1 bytes) are not handled correctly.